 The MCPAWS Shelter will remain open, but with limitations on public access.
-To prevent unnecessary travel to our community, we are not adopting or fostering out any animals to people from outside our immediate area for now.
+We have opened up adoptions to the state of Idaho.
+We are still not adopting to folks from out of state at this time.
 We will continue to offer as many services as we are able “curbside”!
 What this means is that when you arrive at the shelter, please stay in your vehicle and call the shelter: (208) 634-3647.
 We will answer your call in the order it is received and do our very best to assist you.

 - High-risk staff members and a limited amount of part-time employees are being asked to stay home.

-- If you have donated recently, please note we will not be sending thank you letters at this time.
-We will send an email thank you letter when we have an email address on file.
-There may be a slight delay on receiving your thank you letter as we are only going to the Post Office once per week.
+- If you have donated recently, please note there may be a slight delay on receiving your thank you letter as we are only going to the Post Office once per week.
 Please stand by!

 - Adoption meet and greets will continue on an appointment basis.
 Please call first (208) 634-3647.
-You must be a resident of Valley, Idaho or Adams County to adopt from us at this time.
+You must be a resident of Idaho to adopt from us at this time.